funkatron/now-playing/README.md

     <year (if available)>
     ```

+    Notes:
+    - For Spotify, the 4th line (year) is intentionally blank.
+    - Apple output file: `_data/apple_current_song.txt`
+    - Spotify output file: `_data/spotify_current_song.txt`

-    Any logging will be written to the `_logs/update_<YYYY-MM-DD>.log` file.
+    Any logging will be written to `_logs/update_<YYYY-MM-DD>.log`.

-3. Point the program you want to *display* the currently playing song to the `_data/current_song.txt` file.
-The information in this file will be updated every time the `update.sh` script is executed.
+3. Point your display program to the appropriate file:

+    - Apple Music: `_data/apple_current_song.txt`
+    - Spotify: `_data/spotify_current_song.txt`

-4. To stop the updater, you can use the following command:
+4. To stop an updater running in the background:

     ```shell
+    # Apple Music
     ./stop-updater.sh

+    # Spotify
+    ./stop-spotify-updater.sh
     ```

-    This will send a termination signal to the updater process using the PID stored in the `updater.pid` file.
+    These send a termination signal to the updater process using the PID stored in their respective PID files.

+## Artwork files

+- Apple Music artworks list: `_data/apple_now_playing_artworks.txt`
+- Spotify artworks list: `_data/spotify_now_playing_artworks.txt`

+Each file contains one or more absolute file paths (one per line) pointing to cached cover images under `~/.now-playing/artwork-cache/`.
+When no artwork is available, an empty file is created.

+## OBS integration

+- Image sources are updated via obs-websocket:
+  - Apple Music image source name: `NPImageApple`
+  - Spotify image source name: `NPImageSpotify`
+- Create corresponding Text (GDI+/Freetype2) sources that read from the namespaced song files above if you want on-screen text.
+- The Python client connects to `localhost:4455` (OBS 28+ default) with the configured password inside the scripts.

+## Permissions

+macOS will prompt to allow these scripts to control Apple Music and Spotify.
+Approve the prompts or enable in System Settings → Privacy & Security → Automation.

-## Structure of track and music player classes
+## Structure of track and music player classes (Apple Music)

 ### Music App
 ```python